mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="parcels"/> What is a Parcel?

-<p>Parcels are [minimally structured tar files](https://github.com/cloudera/cm_ext/wiki/Parcels:-What-and-Why%3F).
+<p>Parcels are [CM-specific service packages](https://github.com/cloudera/cm_ext/wiki/Parcels:-What-and-Why%3F).
 We use them to:</p>

 * Bundle components for one CDH release
-    * Version-matching is a given
+    * Version-matching is tested and certified
-    * New components (Accumulo, Kafka) delivered as add-on parcels
+    * Some components (Accumulo, KeyTrustee) delivered separately
-* Separate from Linux packaging
+* Resolves Linux packaging constraints
     * Default location: <code>/opt/cloudera/parcels</code>
-    * Avoids superuser privileges
+    * No superuser privileges required
-* Adds lifecycle scheme to deployment
+* Adds lifecycle scheme to service management
-    * Store multiple CDH parcels without conflict
+    * You can store multiple parcel versions without conflict
-    * Only one is active at a time
+    * One is active at a time
-    * Supports rolling upgrade and (less painful) downgrade
+    * Support for rolling upgrades and (less painful) downgrade
-* Uses HTTP-based repos
+* Uses HTTP-based repos, remote or local
-    *  CM can point to a local repo as needed

 ---
 <div style="page-break-after: always;"></div>